 I also carried two hats with me, one warm beanie and one baseball hat.
 Sometimes I wore both at the same time when it got really cold, windy and rainy.
 The baseball hat is good to give you extra protection from the snow, wind, or rain!

-Neck scarf also known as a buff to cover face in the cold as well as the dust.
+For your Everest Base Camp packing list, you will definitely need a neck scarf also known as a buffto cover face in the cold as well as the dust.
 I bought one in Kathmandu for USD$3 and it was my saviour.
 I never took it off and it’s a definite must bring with you to help prevent the infamous Khumbu cough which everyone seemed to have picked up along the way.

 1 quick dry towel for the shower!